MuseumShip Blog

 On 26 September 1906, schooner Governor Stone sinks in Hurricane in Heron Bay Alabama.
 This must have been 'Hurricane Six' which moved in on the evening of the 26th.

-On 19 September 1942, Liberty ship SS John W. Brown went in service with the War Shipping Administration.
+84 years ago today, on 19 September 1942, Liberty ship SS John W. Brown entered service with the War Shipping Administration.

 She was the 62nd Liberty ship constructed at the Bethlehem-Fairfield yard, and completed in just 54 days.